America’s National Churchill Museum to Toll Bells 80 Times to Commemorate 80th Anniversary of D-Day

 ###

-ABOUT WESTMINSTER COLLEGE: Founded in 1851 and home of Winston Churchill’s “Iron Curtain” speech, Westminster College in Fulton is ranked prestigiously by U.S. News & World Report as the only National Liberal Arts College in Missouri.
-It is also listed as one of the top institutions in the country for economic mobility and return on investment, placing in the top 16% for graduate earnings with a more than 90% placement rate.
-Westminster is a Forbes Best Value College that focuses on educating and inspiring students to make an impact on the world around them.
+ABOUT WESTMINSTER COLLEGE: Founded in 1851 and home of Winston Churchill’s “Iron Curtain” speech, Westminster College is ranked prestigiously by The Princeton Review as one of the “Best 150 colleges in the Midwest” for 2024.
+New graduates experience a more than 90% placement rate within six months of graduation, while Westminster alumni are in the top 16% nationwide for graduate earnings.
+The only National Liberal Arts college in Missouri, Westminster has long been recognized for its focus on educating and inspiring students to make an impact on the world around them.
 Find out more about Westminster College by visiting our website.
 For more information on America’s National Churchill Museum, please visit NationalChurchillMuseum.org.

-FOR MORE INFORMATION: Contact Sarah Backer at 573-220-9038 or Sarah.Backer@WCMO.edu.
+FOR MORE INFORMATION: Contact Sarah Backer at 573-220-9038 or [email protected].

 Sarah Rummel Backer